 Bella underwent the implantation procedure and the implants would last five years.
 Though the gold bead implant was helpful, Elizabeth sought out another way to help aid her hip dysplasia long term.

 Elizabeth knew that dog leg braces were highly effective in stabilizing and supporting joints.
 She knew exactly what Bella needed.
-With the help of her team, Elizabeth designed and created the Ortho Dog Hip Hound brace.
+Elizabeth and Karen Hartman designed and created the Ortho Dog Hip Hound brace.
 Bella became our Hip Hound model, and the first dog to wear and benefit from the brace for the majority of her life.

 Because she was now pain-free, Bella worked as a certified therapy dog through an organization called Paws With A Purpose based in Asheville, NC.